-Do not plant the herb fennel near your tomatoes.
-This herb inhibits the growth of tomatoes.
+Do not plant the herb or vegetable fennel near your tomatoes.
+This herb/vegetable inhibits the growth of tomatoes.

 Some vegetables should be grown near tomatoes.
 First plant some asparagus nearby.
 Asparagus makes a chemical underground to kill non-beneficial nematodes that destroy tomato plant roots.
 Likewise, tomato plants repel the asparagus beetle, helping your asparagus to grow healthy.

 If you are tight on garden space, plant your lettuce and spinach in between tomato plants.
 They produce quickly and are ready for harvest before tomato plants get very big.

 Most carrots are a cooler weather crop.
 Pull your carrots up and then plant your tomatoes where the carrots were as soon as the first danger of frost has passed in the spring.
 Carrots, which are a root crop, break up the soil as they grow down into the earth, providing nutrients and water down into the soil.
 This will help the tomato roots grow down deep once the carrots are pulled.

 Garlic repels spider mites so it is a good companion for tomato plants.

-Some vegetable plants that should not be planted anywhere near your tomatoes are broccoli, cabbage, cauliflower, kohlrabi, kale, and brussels sprouts.
+Some vegetable plants that should not be planted anywhere near your tomatoes are broccoli, cabbage, cauliflower, fennel, kohlrabi, kale, and brussels sprouts.
 They all inhibit the growth of tomatoes.

 Corn should not be planted near tomatoes as it attracts two enemies that attack both corn and tomatoes, the tomato fruit-worm and the corn ear-worm.